Master degree program

 • Type of control - [RK1+MT+RK2+Exam] (100)

-• Description - to form the ability to apply practical skills in the organization and planning of scientific research.
+• Description - The purpose of the discipline to form the ability to apply practical skills in the organization and planning of scientific research.
 The discipline studies: forms and methods of planning, organization and design of scientific articles and dissertations; forms of summarizing the results of scientific research in presentations, speeches, projects, articles.

 Pedagogy of Higher education